mofasass/widget-core-library/tutorials/2 - Development.md

 README.md: readme for the project

+ - .eslintrc, .gitignore, .editorconfig

-.eslintrc, .gitignore, .editorconfig: configuration files for the project.
+ Configuration files for the project.
 These files are overwritten everytime the widget is built to make sure that all the widgets have the same files

+ - LICENSE

-LICENSE: license file of the project
+ License file of the project

+ - package.json

-package.json: NPM configuration file.
+  NPM configuration file.
 This file lists metadata about the project as well as all external dependencies it uses

+ - dist

-dist: When building the project for production with `npm run build` the files to be deployed are placed inside this folder
+ When building the project for production with `npm run build` the files to be deployed are placed inside this folder

+ - node_modules

-node_modules: all NPM dependencies used in the project are stored in this folder, if the project seems to be missing or using outdated dependencies delete this folder and call `npm install`
+ All NPM dependencies used in the project are stored in this folder, if the project seems to be missing or using outdated dependencies delete this folder and run `npm install` to download fresh versions of all the dependencies

+ - src

-src: this folder holds the source code for the widget
+ This folder holds the source code for the widget

+ - src/app.scss

-src/app.scss: SCSS file with styling rules for this widget, this file is converted to regular CSS during the build process.
+ SCSS file with styling rules for this widget, this file is converted to regular CSS during the build process.
 SCSS is a superset of CSS and as such all CSS is also valid SCSS, so normal CSS can be placed in this file.
 More information on SCSS [here](http://sass-lang.com/)

+ - src/index.html

-src/index.html: The markup of the widget, ideally the widget should only change the `<body>` section of the page.
+ The markup of the widget, ideally the widget should only change the `<body>` section of this file.
 Additional files/libraries should not be included in as `<script>` tags in the page, instead they should be included by `import`ing them inside index.js, although it is still possible to do so.
 See the following sections on how to add dependencies to the project

+ - src/index.js

-src/index.js: This is the main javascript file of the project, see the following sections on how to use it
+ This is the main javascript file of the project, see the following sections on how to use it

+ - src/mockSetupData.json

-src/mockSetupData.json: This file is used ONLY when not opening the widget inside the Kambi Sportsbook, it mocks values that would normally be passed by the Sportsbook.
+ This file is used ONLY when not opening the widget inside the Kambi Sportsbook, it mocks values that would normally be passed by the Sportsbook.
 By changing values in this file you can test how the widget will look like in another language for example.

  For more information check the API documentation for `coreLibrary.config`, `coreLibrary.args` and `coreLibrary.pageInfo`

+ - src/i18n
-i18n: This folder holds all the internationalization JSON files of the widget, these are used by the `translationModule`, the use of these files are optional if no internationalization is required.
+ This folder holds all the internationalization JSON files of the widget, these are used by the `translationModule`, the use of these files are optional if no internationalization is required.
 If the user locale is not found in this folder it will fallback to `en_GB.json`.
 These are all the currently supported locales in the Sportsbook, although they can vary by operator:

  cs_CZ.json, de_DE.json, es_ES.json, fr_CH.json, lt_LT.json, no_NO.json, ro_RO.json, da_DK.json, el_GR.json, et_EE.json, fr_FR.json, lv_LV.json, pl_PL.json, ru_RU.json, de_AT.json, en_AU.json, fi_FI.json, hu_HU.json, nl_BE.json, pt_BR.json, sv_SE.json, de_CH.json, en_GB.json, fr_BE.json, it_IT.json, nl_NL.json, pt_PT.json, tr_TR.json

 ### Core Library and Build Tools

 By default the a widget project uses these two dependencies:

- - `widget-core-library`
+ - `kambi-widget-core-library`

  Has API methods for interacting with the Sportsbook and fetching data as well as methods for internationalization.

- - `widget-build-tools`
+ - `kambi-widget-build-tools`

- Defines the build process of the widget.
+ Defines the build process of the widget as well as the built-in development server.
+Only used at build time.

-These dependencies are external to the project and as such have their own specific versions, you can check the versions inside the `package.json` file.
+These dependencies are external to the project and as such have their own specific versions, you can check their versions inside the `package.json` file.

 ### Importing and Exporting Files